 Impossible Foods to launch plant-based 'meat' in Singapore in March

-The United States start-up announced the roll-out of its product, with a variety of dishes available at eight partner restaurants including Park Bench Deli, Potato Head Singapore and Prive Orchard.
+It will be available at eight partner restaurants including Park Bench Deli, Potato Head Singapore and Prive Orchard from Mar 7.

 Foodies in Singapore will soon have more veggie options to look forward to with the launch of Impossible Foods' plant-based meat next month.